Shopify/mobile-buy-sdk-ios/README.md

 Getting started with any SDK can be confusing.
 The purpose of this section is to explore all areas of the Buy SDK that might be necessary to build a custom storefront on iOS and provide a solid starting point for your own implementation.

 In this section we're going to assume that you've [set up a client](#graphclient-) somewhere in your source code.
-Although it's possible to have multiple instance of `Graph.Client`, reusing a single instance offers many behind-the-scenes performance improvements:
+Although it's possible to have multiple instances of `Graph.Client`, reusing a single instance offers many behind-the-scenes performance improvements:

 ```swift
 let client: Graph.Client